apify/playwright-test-actor/README.md

 Playwright Test toolkit automatically downloads the latest versions of Chromium, Firefox, and WebKit browsers and installs them in the Apify Platform.

-This way, you can test your websites using all the most popular browsers without worrying about compatibility issues.
+This way, you can test your websites using all the popular browsers without worrying about compatibility issues.

 <center>
 <img src="https://raw.githubusercontent.com/apify/playwright-test-actor/main/docs/static/devices.gif" alt="Testing with multiple browser versions at once">